hwanheelee1993/UMIC/README.md

 # UMIC
-This repository provides an implementation for the unferenced image captioning metric presented in our ACL 2021 paper [UMIC: An Unreferenced Metric for Image Captioning via Contrastive Learning](https://aclanthology.org/2021.acl-short.29.pdf).
+This repository provides an implementation for the unreferenced image captioning metric presented in our ACL 2021 paper [UMIC: An Unreferenced Metric for Image Captioning via Contrastive Learning](https://aclanthology.org/2021.acl-short.29.pdf).

 <h2> Usage </h2>